 What is a Cycle Bus?

-A Cycle Bus is a great way to travel to school with students cycling along a designated route with parents accompanying them.
+A Cycle Bus is a fun way to travel to school with students cycling along a designated route with parents accompanying them.
 It is a parent/guardian/community-led initiative whereby several parents and volunteers lead groups of cycling students to one or more schools.
 Cycle Buses have a specific route with stops along the way where students can join.
-City-wide cycle buses have been operating successfully for students of multiple schools in Galway, Limerick

 Everyone has a right to cycle to school and a Cycle Bus can ensure a safer journey with everyone cycling together in a convoy.